mintu2k1/IMAGE-PROCESSING/README.md

 # IMAGE-PROCESSING
-This is my first machine learning project, IMAGE PROCESSING When it comes to image data, ML algorithms can interpret images the same way our brains do.
+This is my first machine learning project, IMAGE PROCESSING.

+When it comes to image data, ML algorithms can interpret images the same way our brains do.
 These are used almost everywhere, right from face recognition while capturing images on our smartphones, automating tedious manual work, self-driving cars and everything in between.

 It is divided into three part;